Updated: Apr 1

 With that, I left Uganda.

-Almost four years have passed since that last conversation and Shanita hasn’t missed a day of school.
-Success!
-Within a year, she ascended to the top-class level for her age and speaks fluent English.
+Five years have passed since that last conversation and Shanita hasn’t missed a day of school.
+Within the first year, she ascended to the top-class level for her age and speaks fluent English.

-Now every time I'm in Uganda, I visit her family.
+Every work visit to Uganda, I went to visit her family.
 Despite our challenging first interaction, they have come to know me much beyond my color or western wallet.
 In return, I have come to know them beyond their economic status.

 We become closer with every visit.